ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

 This code gets some arguments from the command line and loads a TSP instance.
 After that, it reads the BRKGA parameters from the configuration file.
-Since in this example, we only care about the BRKGA parameters, we ignore the control parameters (tip: note how C++ 17 notation is much cleaner and more elegant than the traditional version).
+Since in this example, we only care about the BRKGA parameters, we ignore the control parameters.
 We then build the decoder object, and the BRKGA algorithm.
 Since we are looking for cycles of minimum cost, we ask for the algorithm ``MINIMIZE``.
 The starting seed is also given.
 Since ``TSP_Decode`` considers each chromosome key as a node/city, the length of the chromosome must be the number of nodes, i.e., ``instance.num_nodes``.
 Finally, we also pass the BRKGA parameters.

 Now, we have a ``:ref:`BRKGA::BRKGA_MP_IPR
 <doxid-class_b_r_k_g_a_1_1_b_r_k_g_a___m_p___i_p_r>``` which will be used to